 Three maps of the same area in Red River Gorge showing different levels of detail.

 Download and print hardcopies of maps and other information: You can likely find everything you need online, but make sure you download it to your devices before you go as cell service may be limited or non-existent on the trail.
 Even if you are using your electronic devices as your primary navigation tool, print and carry hardcopies as a backup.
 I am a big fan of physical maps and guide books; but, rather than bringing the whole map or a toting a heavy book in my pack, I make copies of the sections and pages needed, seal them in a zip-top bag to keep them dry, and carry them in a pocket so they are easily accessible on the trail.
+Personally I prefer using a paper topo map as my primary navigation tool as it gives a broader perspective than the confines of a phone or GPS screen.

 Map sections and guide book pages ready for the trail.